nuclearace/SwiftDiscord/README.md

 Xcode:

 If you wish to use Xcode with your Swift Package Manager project, you can do `swift package generate-xcodeproj`.
 However after doing that, you'll have to make a change to SwiftDiscord's build settings.
 Just like when compiling from the command line, we have to tell Xcode where to find libsodium and libopus.
 This can be done by adding `/usr/local/lib` to the library search paths and `/usr/local/include` to the header search paths.
 This should be done for the SwiftDiscord and DiscordOpus targets.
+The DiscordOpus target also needs the `-lopus` option in "Other Linker Flags".

 ![](https://i.imgur.com/JR97eTO.png)